wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 Which renders like you see below:

 <p style="background: lightyellow;">A <dfn>validator</dfn> is a program that checks for syntax errors in code or documents.</p>

+## More HTML ELements
+If you are curious and want to get a (quick) overview of all HTML elements and where and how to use them, the ["HTML elements reference" on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) is a great place to start reading and dive deeper.
+It has sections such as "Document metadata", "Content sectioning" and "Text content", to name a few interesting ones.

 # Learning nginx
 slug: learning-nginx